feliciavonbraun/crud-api-express/README.md

 # Flowers rest API

-This is my first backend project.
-You can add, update, delete and search a flower by ID.
+This is my first backend project with an rest api.
+You can add, update, delete and search a flower by it's ID, either on the client side or in the server.rest file.

-Start my project with npm start.
+#### Download my project and run 'npm i' and 'npm start' in the terminal.

 #### Start a new project
 * npm init -y